GegznaV/ds-projects/mental-health/README.md

 - `img`:
 Directory for images and pictures.

-- `requirements.txt`:
-List of Python packages required to run the code.

 - `.gitignore`:
 Utility file for Git.

+- `functions.py`:
+File with custom Python functions.

+- `requirements.txt`:
+File with a list of Python packages required for this project.

-- Supplementary files:
+- Supplementary analysis files:
     - `supplement-a--template.ipynb`:
     Jupyter notebook with the code to investigate each question from the database and the answers to that question.
     - `supplement-b--common-questions.ipynb`: